Thermodynamic Modeling of Magmatic Processes with alphaMELTS 2

 Paula Antoshechkina (née Smith) is

-an Associate Research Scientist at Caltech.
+a Senior Research Scientist at Caltech.
 She is responsible for most of the alphaMELTS front-end, forum and

 MAGMA website.
 At the moment she is focused on pMELTS+CO2 and other calibrations, libalphaMELTS